Russia announces permanent Mediterranean naval presence

 In what is Russia’s first permanent naval deployment in the Mediterranean since Soviet times, it has stationed 16 warships and three ship-based helicopters in the region, the chief of staff said.

-Putin said the deployment was not “saber-rattling” and not meant as a threat to any nation.
+Putin said the deployment was not “sabre-rattling” and not meant as a threat to any nation.
 Russia cooperates with NATO navies against piracy and its ships call at Western ports.

 But its support for President Bashar al-Assad as he fights rebels have put Moscow at odds with the West.